Car Seat Safety

 Children ages 4 to 12 are the most at risk for injury during a crash.
 When children aged four to 12 use booster seats, they are 59% less likely to be injured than children restrained only by a safety belt.

 The University of Vermont Children's Hospital, under the Trauma Department, offers car seat inspections and outreach.
 To set up educational presentations or other outreach within Chittenden County or to schedule an inspection, call 802-847-1215.

 The statewide BeSeatSmart Program also offers safety seats at a reduced price to parents who cannot afford to purchase an appropriate car seat.
 Income eligibility is determined by receipt of federal or state aid.
-Visit www.beseatsmart.com for more info.
+Visit Be Seat Smart for more info.

-Step 4: Seat belts — Use seat belts in the back seat after you determine the child has passed the five-step test below.
-Vermont Law says that to sit in the adult belt, children must be both eight years old AND fit properly.
-All children age 13 or younger should always ride in the back seat.
+Step 4: Seat belts — Use seat belts in the back seat after determining the child has passed the five-step test below.
+Vermont Law says that to sit in the adult belt, children must be both eight years old AND the belt must fit them properly.
+Take the five-step test for all vehicles.

-The 5-Step test: Is your child ready for a seat belt?
+The Five-Step Test: Is your child ready for a seat belt?

 - Does the belt cross the shoulder between the neck and arm?

 - Is the lap belt as low as possible, touching the thighs?

 - Can the child stay seated like this for the whole trip?